PietroCalzolari/PokeApi/README.md

 # PokeApi

-Api Project that make you know everything about Pokemons
+Api Project that makes you know everything about Pokemons

 ## INSTALLATION